The Birds (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 He began as an apprentice with Savile Row tailors Anderson & Sheppard before briefly joining Gieves & Hawkes as a pattern cutter.
 His work on Savile Row earned him a reputation as an expert tailor.
 In October 1990, at the age of 21, McQueen began the eighteen-month masters-level course in fashion design at Central Saint Martins (CSM), a London art school.
 McQueen met a number of his future collaborators at CSM, including Simon Ungless.
 He graduated with his master's degree in fashion design in 1992.
 His graduation collection, Jack the Ripper Stalks His Victims, was bought in its entirety by magazine editor Isabella Blow, who became his mentor and his muse.

 McQueen's reputation for shocking runway shows began early.
 The sexualised clothing and aggressive styling in his first professional show, Nihilism (Spring/Summer 1994), was described by The Independent as a "horror show".
 The follow-up, Banshee (Autumn/Winter 1994), featured a model pretending to put a finger in her vagina on the runway.
 McQueen had no financial backing at the beginning of his career, so his collections were created on minimal budgets.
 He purchased whatever cheap fabric or fabric scraps were available.
 Collaborators often worked for minimal pay or were paid in garments.
 Some agreed to work for free because they were interested in working with McQueen, while others who had been promised compensation were simply never paid.
 Many actually wound up paying out of pocket for things like fabric and notions.

 After Banshee was presented in London, fashion promoter Derek Anderson invited McQueen to reprise the show for New York Fashion Week.
 Reception was positive, and Anderson arranged for McQueen to meet fashion manufacturer Eo Bocci.
 Bocci expressed interest in the samples McQueen brought but wanted to see another show before signing a final contract.
 Anderson provided some of the funds for fabric for McQueen's next show.